wduraes/Workshops/IoT Device/readme.md

 1. Added a large white label at the lower left corner of the board, so that users and write things there like "Device 1", "Living Room", etc.
 1. Added GPIO labels to the bottom of the board (before we only had the labels at the top)
 1. Added GPIO guidance to the bottom of the board, so anytime I need to use any of the peripherals I'll know which GPIO pin is meant for that.
-1. Added an asterisk to the Neopixel to help aligning the part before woldering
+1. Added an asterisk to the Neopixel to help aligning the part before soldering
 1. Added a couple of warnings regarding power consumption and voltage.
-1. Added a link to the Azure Iot libraries which can be used with this board.
+1. Added a link to the Azure IoT libraries which can be used with this board.
 1. Added a + sign on the buzzer

 Future improvements:

 1. Mode headers away from ESP module to have a hat that won't cover the antenna
 1. Fix D1 package or remove the part altogether
-1. Add decoupling 100nF capacitor close to the Neopixel
+1. Add a missing decoupling 100nF capacitor close to the Neopixel

 **PCB top view**